ag-informatics/ag-informatics-course/module1/README.md

 ## Labs

 Instructions for the Labs, including submission instructions, can be found inside the lab sub-folders.
 Navigate to "lab1.1" to begin the lab for Module 1, Week 1.
-Make sure you watch the videos associated with Lecture 1.2 prior to coming to the lab.
+Make sure you watch the videos prior to coming to the lab.

-**Lab 1 is due: 9/6/2021**
+**Lab 1 is due: 9/7/2021**

 ## Quiz